demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_IOCs_-_Disable_expired_IOCs_in_XDR_README.md

-This playbook will disables indicators in XDR after they have expired from XSOAR.
+This is a *sub-playbook* of "Cortex XDR IOCs - Push new IOCs to XDR (Main)".
+This playbook will will disable indicators in XDR after they have expired from XSOAR using a loop and querying on the "xdr_pushed" tag.

 ## Dependencies